 On leaving rehab, it is important that you continue to access local support and any aftercare that is available through the rehab treatment you completed.
 This will help you to adjust to sober and clean living and help you get through life’s challenges for the first year of your recovery.
 It is dangerous to leave rehab with the expectations that all is well and family will re-embrace you now you are clean and sober.
 Trust takes time and hard work with family members and loved ones; there are amends to be made and bridges to be built.
 The best way of doing this is by continuing in your commitment to your recovery, accessing ongoing support and above all staying clean and sober with a change in your perspective and thinking.

-After completing a detoxification and inpatient rehab programme, a recovering addict or alcoholic will return to everyday life.
-Challenges and events will have the potential to trigger the early recovering addict into relapse; this is why it is so important to stay engaged in recovery and make use of all of the support available to you.
+After completing a detoxification and inpatient rehab programme, you will return to your home life.
+Challenges and events will have the potential to trigger an early relapse; this is why it is so important to stay engaged in recovery and make use of all of the support available to you.

 Research shows that the majority of relapses occur within the first six months of leaving rehab treatment.
-By applying the tools gained in rehab and staying engaged in recovery and aftercare, you have a much better chance of successfully maintaining your recovery; without the need or want to return to destructive behaviours, alcohol or drugs.
+By applying the tools gained in rehab and staying engaged in recovery and aftercare, you have a much better chance of successfully maintaining your recovery, without the need to return to destructive behaviours, alcohol or drugs.

 On leaving rehab it is important to follow up with a discharge plan of continued support and care.
 The rehab you attend will help you with this.
 By following an action plan of discharge treatment you will find it far easier to reintegrate back into community living and society.